Azure/Azure-Proactive-Resiliency-Library-v2/docs/content/tools/script-overviews/_index.md

           - Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope LocalMachine
     1. **Reader permissions to target subscription(s)**

-1. Open a new PowerShell 7 session after completeing prerequisites
+1. Open a new PowerShell 7 session after completing prerequisites

 1. Change your directory to the same location that you have downloaded the WARA collector script to.